techtoys/Sharp-Color-Memory-LCD-EVK/README.md

 <img src = "./docs/Importing_all_examples.png">

-## Sending New Binary Files to Serial Flash <a name="bin_files_update"></a>
+## Prepare Binary Files for New Images <a name="new_images"></a>

 There are two methods to preload some images to the system:

-1. in binary format to the external Serial Flash
+1. in an external Serial Flash (Winbond 25Q128JVSQ 128Mbit Serial Flash onboard)

-2. in .h array to Flash space of the host CPU
+2. in Flash space of the host CPU in *.h format

 Method 1 is preferred because it saves precious programming space of the CPU.